-Spirobranchus triqueter and Balanus crenatus are both relatively short-lived species that mature rapidly and have long reproductive seasons and produce pelagic larvae.
+Spirobranchus triqueter and Balanus crenatus are both relatively short-lived species, that mature rapidly, have relatively extended reproductive seasons and produce pelagic larvae.
+This ensures a good larval supply to support recolonization of disturbed patches, without relying on the presence of local populations.
 Balanus crenatus and Spirobranchus triqueter can utilise a variety of substrata including artificial and natural hard substratum, bivalves and other animals.
-The life history traits and broad habitat preferences mean that populations of both species can recover rapidly following disturbance.
-Off Chesil Bank, the epifaunal community dominated by Spirobranchus triqueter, Balanus crenatus and Electra pilosa, decreased in cover in October as it was scoured away in winter storms, and was recolonized in May to June (Warner 1985).
-Warner (1985) reported that the community did not contain any persistent individuals, being dominated by rapidly colonising organisms.
-While larval recruitment was patchy and varied between the years studied, recruitment was sufficiently predictable to result in a dynamic stability and a similar community was present in 1979, 1980 and 1983 (Warner, 1985).
+The life history traits and broad habitat preferences mean that populations of both species are expected to recover rapidly following disturbance.
+In some highly disturbed areas, these species dominate the assemblage and recover regularly from severe disturbances.
+Warner (1985) described how adjacent to Chesil Bank, England, the epifaunal assemblage dominated by Spirobranchus triqueter, Balanus crenatus and Electra pilosa, decreased in cover in October as it was scoured away in winter storms.
+The habitat was recolonized in May to June (Warner 1985).
+Although larval recruitment was patchy and varied between the years studied, recruitment was sufficiently predictable to result in a dynamic stability and a similar community was present in 1979, 1980 and 1983 (Warner, 1985).
 Holme & Wilson (1985) suggested that the fauna of the Balanus-Pomatoceros assemblage in the central English Channel was restricted to rapid growing colonizers able to settle rapidly and utilize space in short periods of stability in the summer months.
+Such communities are therefore not resistant of disturbance but instead, persist in the same area through high recovery rates.